peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 **Task 05**

 The previous prompt added the phrase "without creating" deliberately.
-We wanted Amazon Q CLI just to show us something, however, it is capable of writing files too.
+We wanted Amazon Q CLI just to show us something.

+It is capable of doing much more than this though.
 Amazon Q CLI has a concept of **Tools** that allow it to interact with the wider world.
 The various tools allow it to read, write, and execute commands.
-Before it can do that we need to give it permission.
+Amazon Q CLI gives you control though, so before we get it to do those things, we need to give it permission.

 Open up a Amazon Q CLI chat session.
 From the ">" prompt, type the following: